 (yes, that is indeed the Ridge Racer Full Scale in clear view! sadly confirmed scrapped :( )

 Sega World's and Park'sNow, to understand why Sega World London even happened in the first place, we need to start back in 1992.
 Sega were becoming an ever more dominant force in arcades than before, with their groundbreaking Model 1 and Model 2 hardware having been unleashed on the world.
 But, Sega noticed something.
 Most arcades in the UK were a lot different from the ones in the US and Japan.
-They weren't as safe, they weren't as socially accepted, and worse, crime was reported at them sometimes.
+They weren't as safe, they weren't as socially accepted, and were even perceived by some as dangerous.